seagreen/Son/README.md

 + No unnecessary escape sequences

 JSON doesn't allow Unicode characters below codepoint x20 or unescaped `"` and `\` in strings.
 To allow these to still be encoded in JSON we've had to keep a few escape sequences.
-We use two-character esacape sequences (e.g. `\n`) when available, and six-character ones (e.g. `\u0001`) when not.
+We use two-character escape sequences (e.g. `\n`) when available, and six-character ones (e.g. `\u0001`) when not.

 ### shortcutEscape: